mcelle888/MichelleLiang_T2A2/README.md

 <u>Expected response</u>: 200 OK with diary entry and user information (email and name)

-<u>Validation/Authorisation</u>: An error message appears if you try to access another users’ diary or the diary does not exist
+<u>Validation/Authorisation</u>: An error message appears if you try to access another users’ diary or the diary does not exist.
+Error when no authentication bearer (JWT token)

 ![2a](docs/2a.png)